imroc/req-website/content/en/docs/prologue/quickstart.md

 ## Do API Style

-If you like, you can also use a Do API style like the following to make requests:
+If you like, you can also use a more readable Do API style like the following to make requests:

 ```go
 package main